 Yes.
 Your workplace should be kept as free as possible from dust, gases, fumes, mists and smoke.
 If your employer has failed to reduce the risk then you may be able to claim compensation for the pain and suffering and also for any financial loss due to the condition.

 The Pneumoconiosis Worker’s Compensation Act Scheme, also known as the pneumoconiosis, byssinosis and miscellaneous diseases benefit of workers’ compensation is a payment claimed for certain diseases where negligence does not need to be proved in order to qualify for this payment.
 This is useful where civil compensation may not be possible as the employer is no longer in business and their insurers can not be traced.

-If you would like to speak to a member of our industrial disease team about a possible claim call us on 0203 816 0065 for some free initial advice or complete our online enquiry form and a member of the team will contact you directly.
+If you would like to speak to a member of our industrial disease team about a possible claim call us on 0203 816 0065 or complete our online enquiry form and a member of the team will contact you directly.

 Types of work related lung disease

 This causes the airways in the lungs to become narrower from time to time.
 It is called occupational asthma if something in the air at work brings on, or makes worse, the symptoms.
 These are wheezing and breathlessness.
 An indicator as to whether it could be work related is the fact that it improves when away from work, particularly whilst on holiday.
 Some causes of this are known to be flour, dyes, adhesives and chemicals.

 Pneumoconiosis refers to a group of lung diseases caused by the inhalation and retention of dust within the lungs.
 This materialises after breathing in large amounts of certain types of dust over a prolonged period.
 Types of pneumoconiosis are;